galvestontx/MAY6_2022/README.md

 > Random Notes

 A special time bond was issued against AntiChrist Roady DA of the City of Satan AKA Galveston.
-The bond will be credited/debited from his time (time which I bonded for case #0398265 and #0398254- I seized his time and thus control what he can and cant do with it.
-If he wants the case he will need to give me his time, all USD denominated currency will draw from this account.
+The bond will credit/debit from his time (time which I bonded for case #0398265 and #0398254- I seized his time and thus control what he can and cant do with it.
+If he wants the case he will need to give me his time.
+On 7/05/22 Prior physically occupying the court at 8:30 AM I will seal my time (through known methods), then apply a Credit Algorithm (18-1 01) and debit algorithm in real time bonding their time credits, i will then seal the account (they will not be released from the bond)- this procedure applies to all persons working for the AntiChrist.
 I can do whatever I want with time captured...i can slow it down, speed it up, or alot some portion of it to another account...
 I pretty much arrested his attention - I will do the same for all members of the DAs office and sell that portion of their life which i own in an auction) to pay for the bond.

 ___